anda522/BaoYan/BaoYan经验.md

 6. 介绍你学过的一门专业课。
 7. 介绍项目。

 Thank you for giving me the opportunity to introduce my project.
-The project I would like to talk about is a simple thread pool implementation using C++17.
+The project I would like to talk about is a simple thread pool implementation using C++17.（介绍）

-A thread pool is a commonly used technique in concurrent programming, where a group of threads are created and managed to efficiently execute a large number of tasks.
-In my implementation, I created a set of worker threads that are managed by a thread pool manager.
-The manager receives tasks from a task queue and assigns them to available worker threads, which then execute the tasks and return the results.
+A thread pool is a used technique in concurrent programming, where **a group of threads are created and managed to execute a large number of tasks.** In my implementation, I created a set of worker threads that are managed by a thread pool manager.
+The manager receives tasks from a task queue and assigns them to available worker threads, which then execute the tasks and return the results.（过程）

-One of the main benefits of using a thread pool is that it can significantly improve the performance of applications that perform many small or independent tasks.
-By reusing existing threads rather than creating new ones for each task, the overhead of thread creation is greatly reduced, resulting in faster overall execution times.
+One of the main benefits of using a thread pool is that **it can improve the performance of applications**. （益处）

-Overall, I believe that a simple thread pool implementation can be a valuable tool for anyone developing concurrent applications in C++, and I'm excited to have had the opportunity to create one.
+Overall, I believe that a simple thread pool implementation can be a valuable tool for anyone developing concurrent applications in C++, and I'm excited to have the opportunity to create one.
 Thank you for your time!

 8. 你对人工智能等问题的看法。